thimmeshasm/kubernetes-code/EKS-Cluster-1.md

 ### Video 1: Setting Up the EKS Cluster and Installing Essential Add-ons
-Show the kubernetes architecture diagram and then tell which are AWS responsibility and which is customer's responsibility
+Show the kubernetes architecture diagram and then tell which are AWS responsibility and which is customer's responsibility Get the diagram from Kubernetes website and use it

 - **Amazon EKS (Elastic Kubernetes Service):**
   - A managed Kubernetes service that makes it easy to run Kubernetes on AWS without needing to install and operate your own Kubernetes control plane or nodes.

+Prerequistie
+1. VPC with private and public subnets with proper tagging
+2. IAM role - Cluster IAM role

 - **CoreDNS:**
   - A DNS server that provides DNS services within EKS Kubernetes clusters, allowing containers to discover and connect to other containers.
   **CoreDNS** is a flexible, extensible DNS server that provides DNS and service discovery within Kubernetes clusters.
 Here’s a detailed explanation of its purpose and function: